zzbuzzard/Ganorama/README.md

 </p>
 (Example image showing feature 1 being projected to feature 0's camera space, where it will be summed with existing features at the positions indicated by the mask.
 This is then repeated for every other feature overlapping with features[0].)

-This operation, if applied at every intermediate stage, _guarantees_ multi-view consistency between the N outputs (any point in 3D has identical features across all N generations).
+This operation, if applied at every intermediate stage, _guarantees_ multi-view consistency between the N outputs (any point in 3D has identical features across all N generations, as each equals the average).
 However, in practice, sharp lines show up where overlaps occur, so I only apply the operation at some intermediate layers of the GAN, then apply some smoothing at the end.